emilywhittaker1/codeastro_project/README.md

 # Inputs:
-The user will put all of the necessary inputs into the user inputs block of the Jupyter notebook.
+The user will put all of the necessary inputs at the top of demo.py.
 For example, your inputs might look like this:

 User inputs